3 Spatial data operations

 )

 Note that the number of rows in the joined result is greater than the target.
 This is because some cycle hire stations in cycle_hire_buffers have multiple matches in cycle_hire_osm.
-To aggregate the values for the overlapping points and return the mean, we can use the aggregation methods learned in Section 2.3.2, resulting in an object with the same number of rows as the target.
-We also go back from buffers to points using .centroid:
+To aggregate the values for the overlapping points and return the mean, we can use the aggregation methods shown in Section 2.2.2, resulting in an object with the same number of rows as the target.
+We also go back from buffers to points using .centroid method.

 .dissolve(by='id', aggfunc='mean') \